In HitFilm, animation refers to anything that changes over time, not just to movement. Animation is achieved using keyframes.

 For example: If you have a keyframe on frame 1 which positions a layer on the far left of the screen, then another keyframe on frame 24 positioning the layer on the far right, HitFilm will animate the layer moving from left to right over the course of those 24 frames.

-Once you have created several keyframes it can be useful to quickly move from one to another on the timeline.
+Once you have created several keyframes it can be useful to quickly move between them on the timeline.

-You can do this using the previous/next keyframe controls at the top of the timeline.
-These work according to your currently selected properties.
+You can do this using the previous/next keyframe controls at the top of the timeline, which jump your playhead between keyframes for the currently selected property.

-Sometimes you may want to add a keyframe to the current frame without actually changing any settings.
+Sometimes you may want to add or remove a keyframe to the current frame without actually changing any settings.

-This can be done by clicking the add/remove keyframe button.
-This will add a keyframe at the playhead using the property's value on that frame.
+This can be done by clicking the add/remove keyframe button at the top of the timeline (positioned between the keyframe navigation arrows).

-If the current frame already has a keyframe, clicking the add/remove keyframe button will remove the keyframe from the timeline.
+If there is a keyframe on the current frame already, clicking the add/remove button will remove it.

 Once a keyframe has been created you can make further adjustments to its position and behaviour.